OXFORD CANAL

 A40 Bridge over Duke's Cut, 2007

-The towpath under the bridge was flooded and between it and the lock the right bank (left facing the Thames) was leaking badly into a ditch.
+The towpath under the bridge was flooded and between it and the lock the LEFT bank (facing the Thames) was leaking badly into a ditch.
 Maybe the Thames was a little high - but it looked normal to me.

 In 1789 George Spencer, Duke of Marlborough, built a short length of canal north of Wolvercote, later known as Duke's Cut, to connect the river Thames with the Oxford Canal.